Resume Tips

 How Many Bullet Points Per Job by Seniority Level

-The optimal number changes based on your experience level and career stage:
+The optimal number changes based on your experience level and career stage.

 Entry-Level (0-3 years experience)

-• Current/Most Recent Role: 3-4 bullet points
+• Current or Most Recent Role: 3-4 bullet points

-• Previous Roles/Internships: 2-3 bullet points each
+• Previous Roles or Internships: 2-3 bullet points each

 • Focus: Projects, contributions, learning achievements